A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Nomenclature

+\begin{definition}[\textbf{ckt-GSE task}] Given a snapshot of (redundant) data that guarantees system observability, ckt-GSE maps measurement data into an aggregated circuit model to formulate a constrained optimization problem and obtain a joint estimation of power grid AC states and topology, with nice properties of convexity (numerical stability), scalability, and robustness against multiple data errors.
+The collected data include 1) \statusmeass{} that are discrete measurements indicating on/off, and 2) \contmeass{} of voltage, current, and power measured by PMUs and SCADA (RTUs).
+Both types of data can include random noise and errors. \end{definition}

+As stated in the definition, ckt-GSE relies highly on the circuit-theoretic modeling of grid data.
 In \cite{SUGAR_SE_WLAV}, we developed linear circuit models for RTUs and PMUs to construct the power grid’s AC bus-branch (BB) model.
-Here, we extend that work by developing the linear circuit models for open and closed switches to construct a node-breaker (NB) model of the grid.
-All these models are updated upon the arrival of new grid data.
-With access to linear circuit models for switches, PMUs and RTUs, ckt-GSE constructs an aggregated linear equivalent circuit to represent the up-to-date steady-state operating point of the entire grid in node-breaker (NB) settings.
+However, the estimators on BB model does not include switching devices and thus cannot account for topology errors (i.e., wrong switch statuses).
+Here to include topology estimation, we extend the previous work from BB model to node-breaker model, by developing the linear circuit models for open and closed switches to construct a node-breaker (NB) model of the grid. }All these models are updated upon the arrival of new grid data.
+Then with these linear circuit models of switches, PMUs and RTUs, ckt-GSE constructs an aggregated linear equivalent circuit to represent the up-to-date steady-state operating point of the entire grid in node-breaker (NB) settings.
 Kirchhoff’s circuit laws are then applied to develop an estimation approach using the circuit model of the grid.